aberi/onion-downloader/README.md

 Use the options -o or --output-file= to specify an output file.
 Use --server-response to show the server response. -r specifies to recurse one level, i.e., download every link within the downloaded page that points to a page on the same remote host (for now, links to other remote hosts are ignored).
 TODO: Implement recursion for an arbitrary depth.

+TODO: Make sure all the allocated memory is freed after each file is downloaded.
+When we start doing larger recursion depth, the memory will pile up fast.